A refined variant of Hartley convolution: algebraic structures, spectral radius and related issues: Introduction

-where \(a, b\) are constant, not simultaneously equal to zero, i.e., $(a^2 +b^2 \neq 0)$, and \(a \neq \pm b\).
+where \(a, b \in \R\) are non-zero constants.
 For the convenience of unifying notations, throughout in this paper we will refer to \eqref{eq1.3} as the $\mathscr{H}$-transform.
 We now make some observations to clarify that the $\mathscr{H}$-transform can be regarded as a refined variant of the classical Fourier and Hartley transforms.
 Obviously, it can be represented as a linear combination of the Fourier cosine and sine transforms, namely: $ \mathscr{H} = a (F_c) + b (F_s). $ Moreover, when \( a = 1 \) and \( b = i \), then $\mathscr{H}$-transform \eqref{eq1.3} coincides with the classical Fourier transform $( F )$ as defined in~\eqref{eq1.1}.
 In the special case where \( a = 1 \) and \( b = \pm 1 \), then $\mathscr{H}$-transform \eqref{eq1.3} reduces to the classical Hartley transform \eqref{eq1.2}.
 Furthermore, due to Theorem 2.3 in \cite{Castro22} asserts that: If $f \in L_1(\mathbb{R}^n)$ and $(\mathscr{H}f)(y)\in L_1(\mathbb{R}^n)$, then the reverse transform of \eqref{eq1.3} defined by